-Recommended if... you want the rush to visit the most interesting places in the city to avoid finding quality fast food.
+Recommended if... you want to avoid the rush to visit the most interesting places in the city to find quality fast food.

-9. Gillray's Steakhouse & Bar: the authentic British experience
+10. Gillray's Steakhouse & Bar: the authentic British experience.

 The dishes you will be able to eat are cooked withingredients from English farms, as the restaurant has set out to work only with local and quality products.
 The friendliness of the staff, always ready to recommend the best dishes, is another of its great plus points.

 The menu is mostly carnivorous, although there are some options for vegetarians.
-For example, its Rib Eye with cheese sauce stands out, as well as its inevitable fish & chips.
+The Rib Eye with cheese sauce, for example, stands out, as well as the inevitable fish & chips.